Henry Smith (British politician): Political views

-His parliamentary candidacy at the 2015 general election was personally endorsed by Queen guitarist Brian May on the grounds of his animal welfare record.
+Smith's parliamentary candidacy at the 2015 general election was personally endorsed by Queen guitarist Brian May on the grounds of his animal welfare record.
 May had worked with him in opposing the government's badger culling.
 In parliament, Smith has also spoken against the export of live animals, the import of foie gras, the ivory trade, fur clothing and animals in circuses.
 He has spoken in favour of CCTV in slaughterhouses, the reduction of the use of animals in scientific experiments and for increased criminal penalties for animal cruelty.
 Smith also opposes trophy hunting and introduced a bill to ban it.

 Smith has frequently spoken up for the rights of the expelled Chagos Islanders, many of whom live in his former constituency.
 In January 2018 he introduced the private members' British Indian Ocean Territory (Citizenship) Bill to enable the islanders and their descendants to claim British Overseas Territory citizenship.
 The Bill failed to complete its passage through Parliament before the end of the session, which meant it made no further progress.
 In 2022 he successfully tabled an amendment to the Nationality & Borders Bill which granted British Citizenship rights to the descendants of exiled Chagos Islanders.

 Smith is a Eurosceptic who supported backbench calls for an early referendum on exiting the EU.
 He repeatedly denied rumours linking him to a possible defection to UKIP in 2014, insisting he supported the Conservatives' other policies and felt they were the best option for a referendum on the EU.